The Department of Information Technology (IT) supports the technology needs of the

 Faculty may make arrangements with Information Technology staff to deliver a cart with a computer and a projector to their classroom.
 To reserve a cart please call 455-6111 at least 24 hours in advance.

 Currently we have one wireless classroom unit located at each of the four campuses.
 To reserve a portable classroom, please call extension 6111 or from off-campus at 455-6111.
 For more information on this newest technology, see Wireless Computing.

 For comprehensive information, see Technology in the Classrooms.

 The Computing Labs are a resource for all CCRI students.
 The computers in the lab contain standard software, like MS Office 2010, as well as discipline-specific software requested by faculty.
 When classes are in session, the labs are open to students seven days a week.
 Hours of operation are posted in the individual labs and on the Computer Labs web page.

-CCRI participates in the Microsoft Campus Agreement 3.2, which provides College employees and students access to Microsoft's most popular computer software, including Windows operating systems upgrades and MS Office Professional Suite on all campus-owned computers.
+CCRI participates in the Microsoft Home Use Program, which provides College employees access to Microsoft's most popular computer software, including Windows operating systems upgrades and MS Office Professional Suite on all campus-owned computers.
 The agreement also allows CCRI faculty and staff who use computers at work to load a copy of the licensed Microsoft Office 2010 on their laptop or home desktop computers to perform College-related work.
 The distribution of software for home use takes place through Microsoft's Software Assurance Home Use Program (HUP).
 This program enables College employees to obtain a licensed copy of the latest Microsoft Office for the cost of the DVD and shipping to install and use on their home computer.

 CCRI has established a standard list of supported software products.
 This benefits the college community by reducing costs for licenses, developing standard skill sets among employees and enabling support staff to develop expertise in specific areas to provide more effective assistance.
 The Software Support page provides a list of products.